devmachiine/npm-ffun/README.md

-# npm-draw-poc
+# npm-ffetch-poc

-POC for function-level dependencies.
+Proof of concept for function-level dependencies.

+That is, instead of a dependency on a package/library/jar/etc.. , you only have dependencies on the functions aka methods that you need.

 ## Usage: